 The International Organization for Standardization (ISO 27001) is a structured methodology for information security and used as a benchmark for protecting sensitive and private information.
 It is often understood as an umbrella over other legal requirements, regulations (such as JSOX, SOX, and the Data Protection Directive) or contractual standards (PCI DSS).

-XMedius complies with ISO/IEC 27001 since 2015.
+XMedius has complied with ISO/IEC 27001 since 2015.
 This ensures that our information security standards are continuously fine-tuned to keep pace with security threats and vulnerabilities that impact businesses.
-XMedius covers the 11 major controls required as part of the ISO 27001 compliance standard that comprise best practices.
+XMedius covers the 11 major controls required as part of the ISO 27001 compliance standard.

 This certification demonstrates XMedius’ commitment to high levels of information security management.